oils-for-unix/oils/doc/interpreter-state.md

 Interpreter State
 =================

-The Oil project has a single interpreter that supports both the OSH and Oil languages.
+The Oils project has a single interpreter that supports both the OSH and YSH languages.

 In other words, It's useful to think of Unix shell in historical layers:

-- [OSH]($xref:osh-language): A compatible but cleaned-up shell language.
+- [OSH]($xref): A compatible but cleaned-up shell language.
   1. Thompson Shell (pipelines, exit status)
   2. Bourne Shell (variables, functions)
   3. [Korn Shell]($xref:ksh) (indexed arrays)
   4. [Bash]($xref:bash) (`shopt`, associative arrays)
-- [Oil]($xref:oil-language): A new shell language that manipulates the same interpreter state in a cleaner way.
+- [YSH]($xref): A new shell language that manipulates the same interpreter state in a cleaner way.

 <!--
 TODO: